twistezo/netflix-subtitles-styler/article.md

 - basic knowledge of HTML, CSS and JavaScript

-Netflix by its API sends every subtitles sentence separately.
+Netflix by its API sends every subtitle sentence separately.
 It uses CSS styles for styling subtitles.
 With access to the page DOM we can manipulate those received styles with Chrome extension.

 <a name="2"></a>

 # The Manifest

-Firstly we should create the manifest file called `manifest.json`.
-It gives to the browser informations about the extension such as the UI files, background scripts and the capabilities the extension might use.
+Firstly we have to create the manifest file called `manifest.json`.
+It tells browser about the extension setup such as the UI files, background scripts and the capabilities the extension might use.

 Here is complete manifest.